JulianKemmerer/PipelineC/docs/pypeline_guide.md

 points along the suspect data path and re-run — the tool reports the first point at which native and VHDL disagree.

+Full raw stdout from both runs is always saved — match or mismatch — to `<out_dir>/native.log` and `<out_dir>/vhdl.log` (`--out_dir` defaults to a fresh `./pypeline_sim_debug_out_<design>_<pid>` directory if not given), so a divergence can be inspected afterward without re-running either sim — the GHDL run in particular is slow.
+On mismatch, the tool also prints a side-by-side dump of both runs' debug-tagged lines for `--context` cycles before and after the first divergence (default 10, matching what you'd otherwise get by grepping `Clock:`/`SIM DEBUG PRINT` out of both logs by hand); pass `--context 0` to suppress it.
+The mismatch report always ends with the two log paths printed to the screen.

 ### `@sim_model` — Python simulation models for hardware functions

 `sim_model(target)` attaches a Python model to any `@hw_func`/`@MAIN` function: whenever